openwrt/packages/net/banip/files/README.md

 C8:C2:9B:F7:80:12 192.168.1.10                     => this will be populated to v4MAC-Set with the certain IP
 C8:C2:9B:F7:80:12                                  => this will be populated to v6MAC-Set with the IP-wildcard ::/0
 ```

-**allowlist-only mode**
-banIP supports an "allowlist only" mode.
-This option restricts the internet access from/to a small number of secure MACs, IPs or domains, and block access from/to the rest of the internet.
-All IPs and Domains which are _not_ listed in the allowlist are blocked.

 **redirect Asterisk security logs to lodg/logread**
 banIP only supports logfile scanning via logread, so to monitor attacks on Asterisk, its security log must be available via logread.
 To do this, edit '/etc/asterisk/logger.conf' and add the line 'syslog.local0 = security', then run 'asterisk -rx reload logger' to update the running Asterisk configuration.